CASA C-212 Aviocar: Indonesian production

 In 1975, Indonesian aircraft company IPTN successfully negotiated terms with CASA to produce up to 108 C-212s under license in Indonesia.
 Accordingly, IPTN and Nurtanio took part in the manufacture of the aircraft, with assembly taking place at IPTN's facility in Bandung, Indonesia.
 CASA provided technical assistance to set up the production line, sending a delegation of technicians to Bandung to train local personnel.
 The relative simplicity of the C-212's design was credited with aiding the process.

 Under the license terms, IPTN was permitted to sell the aircraft throughout the Asian market.
-But the majority of Indonesian-made NC-212s were sold to domestic customers; by 1986, only six aircraft had reportedly been exported.
-By 2000, a total of 95 NC-212s had been produced, though the type's production had become a secondary priority to other ventures such as the larger CASA/IPTN CN-235.
+But the majority of Indonesian-made NC212s were sold to domestic customers; by 1986, only six aircraft had reportedly been exported.
+By 2000, a total of 95 NC212s had been produced, though the type's production had become a secondary priority to other ventures such as the larger CASA/IPTN CN-235.
 IPTN also undertook development of more advanced versions of the aircraft.
 Between 2004 and 2008, all of the jigs and fixtures necessary to produce the NC212-400 were supplied by Airbus and installed at Bandung, enabling Indonesia to become the single-source manufacturer of this model.
 The licensing agreement was extended in 2006.

-In July 2011, Airbus announced a strategic agreement to collaborate with PTDI (IPTN's successor) on the C-212.
-Under the agreement, Airbus undertook an 18-month first phase of support to PTDI, after which it was to provide PTDI increasing high-value industrial activity, including C-212 upgrades and production transference.
+In July 2011, Airbus announced a strategic agreement to collaborate with Indonesian Aerospace/IAe (IPTN's successor) on the C-212.
+Under the agreement, Airbus undertook an 18-month first phase of support to IAe, after which it was to provide IAe increasing high-value industrial activity, including C-212 upgrades and production transference.
 In February 2013, their arrangement was formally extended to transfer production of the C-212 to Indonesia.
-For a time, PTDI produced both the NC-212-200 and -400 upgrade, which were equipped with new digital avionics, autopilot, and a redesigned cabin that could accommodate up to 28 passengers.
-In 2014, PTDI stopped producing the -400 series to focus on the improved NC-212i model.
+For a time, IAe produced both the NC212-200 and -400 upgrade, which were equipped with new digital avionics, autopilot, and a redesigned cabin that could accommodate up to 28 passengers.
+In 2014, IAe stopped producing the -400 series to focus on the improved NC212i model.